Adding your recurring income in PocketGuard allows you to see how much money is available to create a budget and calculate your IN MY POCKET.

 - Hit the ✅ icon;

 - Select a transaction or create a new one and hit Continue.

 NOTE: the transaction will be renamed to your income name and categorized as “Income” in order to associate it with the income.

 "Just once" income

 The "Just once" option is intended to plan for non-recurring incomes you expect in the future.
-If there's a one-time income that has already occurred, just make sure it's categorized as "Income" and it'll count a received income in the respective month.
+If there's a one-time income that has already occurred, just make sure it's categorized as "Income," and it'll count as received income in the respective month.

 When we receive a transaction that matches an expected "Just once" income name or you skip the payment, PocketGuard will automatically move it to the “Inactive income” section.

 How to edit or delete a recurring income?

 You can edit or delete a recurring income when you are surfing the list of your upcoming and paid incomes.
 Tap the recurring income and hit on the green badge under the income name to edit it, or hit the "Delete income" button for deletion.